 admin group) or alternatively they can be assigned individual admin permissions on specific resources.
 We recommend that organizations limit access to the admin API to the minimum permissions required for a user to perform within their role.

 General API details

 Both of the Platform APIs are organized around RESTful principles.
 The APIs use the following HTTP methods/verbs to indicate what actions a user wants to perform when making a request on an endpoint:

 OPTIONS- To retrieve the methods supported on a specific endpoint.

 DELETE- To delete one or more resources.

-The API accepts and returns JSON encoded request bodies and responses.
-Multipart form data can be used when uploading files via the API.
-The content type should be included in every API request using a
+All endpoints accept and return JSON encoded request bodies and responses.
+Multipart form data can be used when uploading files via the APIs.
+A content type should be included in every API request using a

 Content-Type header containing either